collective-action/tech/CONTRIBUTING.md

 1. Test that the addition that was made complies with the data fields outlined above - if it does not comply, the Azure pipeline will block the merge.
 1. Cleans up the files in /actions
 1. Updates the README.md including total actions
-1. Updates the `actions.csv` file so that the file is up-to-date
+1. Updates the `actions.csv` and `actions.json` files so that the file is up-to-date

 > The cleanup/update uses the `update.py` file described in the "Developer Feature" section below

 Shortly after the PR is accepted, you should see your newly added action on the website.
-The website relies on the `actions.csv` file, so as soon as that file is updated in the CI pipeline, the action should also be reflected on the website.
+The website relies on the `actions.json` file, so as soon as that file is updated in the CI pipeline, the action should also be reflected on the website.

 ## Developer Features